strimzi/strimzi.github.io/_posts/2023-02-27-opentelemetry.md

 ## How to enable OpenTelemetry

 Prior to the addition of OpenTelemetry support, users could enable distributed tracing on custom resources such as `KafkaConnect`, `KafkaMirrorMaker`, `KafkaMirrorMaker2`, and `KafkaBridge` by setting the `spec.tracing.type` property to `jaeger`, which allowed them to use OpenTracing.
-Since the Strimzi 0.33.0 release, you can set the corresponding `opentelemetry` value for using OpenTelemetry instead.
+Since Strimzi 0.33.0, you can use OpenTelemetry instead by setting that property to `opentelemetry`.

 ```yaml
 # ...